imhuag/td-composer/README.md

 ### What's special?
 - It's somehow compatible with Visual Composer, meaning that it works with some of the same shortcodes.
-- The plugin works side by side with Visual Composer, but
+- The plugin works side by side with Visual Composer
 - GPL license, open to new contribuitors, maintained and suppoerted by us (tagDiv)

 ### Limitations: